Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Analysis: Asymptotic Security

 \section{Analysis: Asymptotic Security}

-In this section, we analyze asymptotic behaviors of beliefs and actions when the utilities are detection-averse.
+In this section, we analyze asymptotic behaviors of beliefs and actions when the adversary avoids being detected.
 It is shown that the system is guaranteed to be secure in an asymptotic manner as long as the defender possesses an effective counteraction.